kan-li/Rcpp-arms/README.md

 The test folder include a test example for Rcpp, RcppArmadillo and parallelization in Rcpp via OpenMP.
 Three ways are used to calculate the inner product of a vector: R operation '%*%', user defined function 'inner' coded in Rcpp, and parallelize the 'inner' function with multiple cores.
 A small set of micro-benchmarks in a variety of methods are conducted.

-The arms-exp folder include the example of MCMC for generalized linear mixed model using Adaptive Metropolis rejection sampling (AMRS).
+The arms-exp folder include the example of MCMC for generalized linear mixed model using AMRS.
 Two methods are compared.
 First  is using the arms function in R Hi package.
 Second is writing log density functions and sampling process all in Rcpp/C. The pure cpp code is 30 times faster than R code.

 The arms_openMP_exp folder include the same example but parallelized the sampling process for random effect.
 Usually this part is the most time consuming one when the number of subject is large.
-However, sampling random effect for each subject is independent can be parallelized.
-However, I didn't find a big time saving when the using multiple cores in this case.
+However, sampling random effect for each subject is independent and can be parallelized.
+However, I didn't find a big time saving when increased the number of cores more than 3 in this case.
 This may because the time spent on transferring/aggregating data is longer than the time saved for sampling.
 Further testing may needed.

 If you are new to Rcpp then the following resources provide a helpful introduction: